lianavaleria15/homework_1/README.md

 ## Description

-In this project I refactored the code I was given for a marketing agency's landing page.
+In this project I refactored the code of a marketing agency's landing page.
 For this, I improved the codebase to increase its accessibility, by committing a series of changes in both HTML and CSS file.

 ## Changes I did